SystemDesignArchives/SystemDesignArchives.github.io/about.md

 title: About
 permalink: /about/
 ---
-**Hi i'm Sid!** and here is the place where i random thoughts and some things in tech which i care about.
+**Hi i'm Sid!**
+I like to read about distributed systems and here is an attempt to provide solution to some common system design problems which are not answered elsewhere.